ughhuh/go-email-server/README.md

 ### PSQL processor

-This processor extracts the previously parsed data from the `guerilla.Envelope` envelope and saves it as a record in the PSQL database.

-the decoration is done the same way as in mime parser processor with a few additional things. see, we need to connect to the database to read and write data and close the connection once we're done. opening and closing it for every envelope is inefficient, so let's set up the connection when the processor is initialized and close it on processor shutdown.
+The PSQL Processor extracts previously parsed email data from the `guerilla.Envelope` object and saves it as a record in the PostgreSQL database.
+Like the MIME Parser Processor, this implementation uses the decorator pattern, but with additional elements to manage the database connection efficiently.
+Rather than opening and closing the database connection for each envelope, the connection is established when the processor is initialized and closed when the processor shuts down, which allows the connection to be reused throughout multiple operations.

-the initializer is the function that is executed when the backend is initialized by the gateway. similarly, shutdowner is a function that is executed when the backend is being shut down by the gateway.

-An initializer can be registered using `backends.Svc.AddInitializer` function that registers any function that implements `processorInitializer` interface.
-This function will be executed when the backend is initialized. `backends.InitializeWith` type implements the `processorInitializer` interface and its `Initialize()` method just calls the `InitializeWith` function.
-Passing the anonymous function with initialization logic to `backends.IntializeWith` ensures the function meets the initializer requirements and can utilize backend configuration during its execution.
+The initialization is managed by a function registered with `backends.Svc.AddInitializer`, which ensures that any function implementing the `processorInitializer` interface runs when the backend is initialized by the gateway. `backends.InitializeWith`, which implements the `processorInitializer` interface, then calls the provided function with the initialization logic.
+Similarly, the shutdown process uses a paired shutdown function, which follows the same structure as the initializer to ensure a clean and controlled closure of resources.

 ```go
 var PSQLProcessor = func() backends.Decorator {